 Now that you’ve tackled step one to see how much the holidays truly add up, think back to your list of people outside your immediate family that you purchased presents for.
 One easy way to dramatically cut spending is to limit the number of people you give store-bought gifts to.

-Set a max, your five very best friends will get purchased gifts, while everyone else on your list gets a plate of homemade fudge (or whatever else you’re known for)!
+Set a max: Such as your five very best friends will get purchased gifts, while everyone else on your list gets a plate of homemade fudge (or whatever else you’re known for)!
 After you’ve picked your list of gift getters, sit down and set a realistic budget for how much you’re willing (and able) to spend on each.

 Saving and spending goals are all about making big purchases more manageable over longer periods of time.
 Once you’ve set your gift budget, ask your friends and family members for their wish lists far in advance—yes, even as early as September!
 While you’re at it, discuss spending limits upfront as a family so you won’t be tempted to splurge as you start shopping.